oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/_index.md

 To help you understand how to use the WKT UI, we will step you through it, section by section, describing the important decisions to make and fields to populate.
 The sections are listed in the left side navigation pane.
-Depending on the `Kubernetes Environment Target Type` field on the `Project Settings` page, you will see either the `Kubernetes` or `Verrazzano` section.

 The UI sections are: